-Laser therapy can also help to reduce the appearance of a tattoo blowout.
+Laser therapy can also help reduce the appearance of a tattoo blowout.
 Q-switched lasers send out waves of energy absorbed by ink particles in the skin.
 The energy diffuses the ink further in the skin so it’s less noticeable.

 Laser therapy should leave you with the tattoo you intended, with little to no signs of a tattoo blowout.
 Take good care of your fixed tattoo, especially preventing sun exposure, which can cause it to fade.

 While Q-switched laser therapy doesn’t work for everyone, many people find it effective at fading blowouts.
-You may need five or more sessions in order to reduce the appearance of the blowout so it’s not noticeable.
+You may need five or more sessions to reduce the appearance of the blowout so it’s not noticeable.
 The number of sessions you need depends on the extent of the blowout and your body’s reaction to laser therapy.